marmelab/silex-multifetch/README.md

 $app->register(new Marmelab\Multifetch\MultifetchServiceProvider(), array(
     'multifetch.url' => 'multi', // this is the default value
     'multifetch.parallel' => false, // this is the default value
+    'multifetch.headers' => true, // this is the default value
 ));
 ```